GS 2020 History of Women and Social Movements: 3 semester hours

 GS 4520 The Aging Body: 3 semester hours

 Same as GERON 4520.
-Prerequisites: Geron or Soc 2170 or 2000 level or higher Geron, Soc, Psych, Soc Wk, or Nurse course or consent of instructor.
+Prerequisites: GERON 2170 or SOC 2170 or another introductory course (2000 or higher) in Gerontology, Sociology, Psychology, Social Work, or Nursing; or consent of the instructor.
 This course focuses on the aging body with respect to health and function.
 Physiologic and cognitive concerns of older men and women are reviewed.
 Contextual factors (e.g., relationships, socio-cultural, spiritual, environmental) and issues in service delivery are also addressed.

 GS 4600 Masculinities: 3 semester hours

 Same as SOC 4600.
 Prerequisites: GS 2102 or consent of instructor.
 This course examines men and masculinities through a critical lens, looking carefully at an institutionalized system of gender relations and practices that is assumed to be a natural phenomenon that is culturally universal.
 The course explores various masculine behaviors, myths, ideologies, and experiences so that students can consider the relationship between masculine practice and social power and delineate choices for future directions.
 The course is necessarily interdisciplinary and may utilize tools and methods from the social sciences and the humanities.
 Satisfies GS gender theory requirement.